WDI-SEA/notes/08-cs/cs-recursion/readme.md

 * See classic recursion problems
 * Write your own recursive functions

+## Joke Dictionary Definition
+**Recursion:** see definition of recursion

 ## Define Recursion

 Today we're going to explore a topic called **recursion**.
 According to Wikipedia recursion is "the process of repeating items in a self-similar way."
+In programming recursion basically means, "a function that calls itself."

 Here's some pictures that we could say are **recursive** and exhibit properties of **recursion**: